 We haven't been, but there is a Picasso Museum in Malaga - get more info from their website.

-If you like to walk you may be interested in doing the spectacular walk, The Caminito del Rey.
-It's a spectacular walk of 7.7km through a deep canyon, along a high, narrow path and should take 3-4 hours to complete.
-We wanted to do this in 2019 but unfortunately it was sold out, so it's on our list to do another time.
-It was formerly known as the world's most dangerous footpath as the path was in terrible condition, it has now been renovated and is perfectly safe.
-It will still be a challenge if you don't like heights, and some people claim that crossing the suspension bridge near the end of the walk is now the hardest part.
+If you like to walk you may be interested in doing the The Caminito del Rey.
+It's a spectacular walk of 7.7km through a deep canyon, along a high, narrow path and should normally take 3 - 4 hours to complete.
+We tried to do this in 2019 but unfortunately it was sold out, so we booked it in December 2022.
+Unfortunately a few weeks before we did the walk there was a landslide so some of the walk was closed off and instead of it being a circular walk, it was a linear walk, although that did mean we got to cross the suspension bridge twice and go along the spectacular high footpath twice.
+The walk was shorter because of the closed section and took us 2 hours 20 mins.
+You can see some photos of our walk here.
+The Caminito del Rey used to be known as the world's most dangerous footpath as the path was in terrible condition (see here for an amazing video!), it has now been renovated and is perfectly safe.
+It will still be a challenge if you don't like heights.
 If you have transport you can drive there in just over an hour from Malaga, or, if you prefer, there are many tours daily which include bus transport from Malaga, or you can arrange your own travel by bus or train.
 Visit their official website for more information and you can also select the date and time you want to walk, and book tickets online.

 There are so many restaurants in Malaga you'll find that you're spoiled for choice!